kineticadb/kinetica-connector-kafka/README.md

   to form the name of the corresponding *Kafka* topic into which records will be queued

-In the connect-standalone.properties file, add the line:
++In the connect-standalone.properties file, add the line:

      value.converter.schemas.enable=true